SysKitTeam/docs-spdockit/installation/installation-faq.md

 ### How much hard disk space is required for the installation?

-Bare installation takes around 300MB of disk space, but if you decide to store farm snapshots locally additional disk space will be required for farm snapshots.
+A full installation takes around 300MB of disk space, but if you decide to store farm snapshots locally additional disk space will be required for them.